oracle-livelabs/oci/oci-apm-getstarted/02-examine-alarms/examine-alarms.md

 ## Introduction

-In this lab, you will use the APM Home page to identify a critical APM alert, narrow down to the Alert Details page to examine the alert details.
+In this lab, you will use the APM Home page to identify a critical APM alert and narrow it down to the Alert Details page to examine the alert details.

 Estimated time: 5 minutes

 ### Objectives

-* View critical alarms in APM Home page
+* View critical alarms on the APM Home page
-* Examine alarm details in the Alarm Details page
+* Examine alarm details on the Alarm Details page

 ### Prerequisites

 * Completion of the preceding labs in this workshop

-## **Task 1**: View critical alarms in APM Home page
+## **Task 1**: View critical alarms on the APM Home page

-1. At the top left side of the screen, locate **Alarms** widget.
+1. At the top left side of the screen, locate the **Alarms** widget.
 You may see 2 or 3 alarms currently being fired.
 Click the link to the alarm **WineStore-E2E-ExecTime**.

 	![Oracle Cloud, APM Home](images/1-0-home.png " ")

     > ***Note:*** It is possible that this alarm will not be active at the time you are looking at this, you can see the **WineStore-ExecTime-warning** alarm instead.

-## **Task 2**: Examine alarm details in the Alarm Details page
+## **Task 2**: Examine alarm details on the Alarm Details page

 1. **Alarm Definitions** page opens.
 This page shows details of the selected alarm.
 For example, if you select the **WineStore-E2E-ExecTime**, you can view the following information.

-     - The alarm is triggered for the WineStore-E2E monitor when execution time is longer than 12 seconds.
+     - The alarm is triggered for the WineStore-E2E monitor when the execution time is longer than 12 seconds.
      - Severity is critical.
      - Alarm details, e.g., The metric is  **MonitorExecutionTime**, and from the namespace, you can see this is a **synthetic** metric.
-The statistics used is **percentile(.75)**.
-Interval between the monitor run is 5 minutes, one notification is processed, which you can click to see the details.
+The statistics used are **percentile(.75)**.
+Interval between the monitor run is 5 minutes, and one notification is processed, which you can click to see the details.

 	![Oracle Cloud, Alarm Definitions page](images/1-1-alarmdef.png " ")
 2. Next, let’s examine the metric data associated with this alarm.